Zhostt/Mind-Games/README.md

 How to install: just grab the project directory

 How to lauch: through bin-files with game names.
-Also you can type game-gamename (even, progression, gcd, prome, calc) in command promt to launch.
+Also you can type game-gamename (even, progression, gcd, prime, calc) in command promt to launch.

 Here is ascinema link to my first 'Even or Odd' game in its glorious action: https://asciinema.org/a/cjGcfiLnt8iYHHysRE9OEUzDj